 Homeowner Requirements

-Families are selected to partner with Habitat for Humanity of Putnam based on need, ability to pay a mortgage and to partner.
-In addition, all applicants must be legal residents of the United States and must have lived in Putnam County, GA for at least the past twelve months before applying.
-At Habitat for Humanity of Putnam we service a population that is diverse in age, ethnicity, language, and gender.
+Families are selected to partner with Habitat for Humanity of Putnam based on need, ability to pay a mortgage and willingness to partner.
+In addition, all applicants must be legal residents of the United States and must have lived or worked in Putnam County, Georgia for at least the past twelve months before applying.
+At Habitat for Humanity of Putnam, we serve a population that is diverse in age, ethnicity, language, and gender.

 Affiliates for other counties can be found at www.habitat.org.